dimembermatt/DeviceSerialCapture/README.md

 ## Current Version

-The current version of this program is V0.1.0.
+The current version of this program is V0.2.0.

-## Planned features
+## Planned Features

 ### V0.2.0